Alfie May

-Alfie Ben May (born 3 July 1993) is an English professional footballer who plays as a striker for club Huddersfield Town.
+Alfie Ben May (born 3 July 1993) is an English professional footballer who plays as a striker for Doncaster Rovers, on loan from club Huddersfield Town.

 After playing in non-League with Corinthian, Billericay Town, Chatham Town, Bromley, VCD Athletic, Erith & Belvedere, Farnborough and Hythe Town, May turned professional in 2017 with Doncaster Rovers, later also playing in the Football League for Cheltenham Town, Charlton Athletic, and Birmingham City, with whom he won the EFL League One title.

 Career

 Early career

 Born in Gravesend, May began his career in the youth team at Millwall where he stayed from age 9 until 14, being released due to his size.
 He began his senior career with Corinthian, then Billericay Town and Chatham Town, before joining Bromley on a dual-registration basis in January 2014.
 After a spell with VCD Athletic, May signed for Erith & Belvedere in August 2014.
 After a trial at League One club Crewe Alexandra in September 2014, May signed for Farnborough in October 2014.
 He left the club after just two weeks.
 After returning to previous club Erith & Belvedere, he moved to Hythe Town in October 2015.
-In September 2016 his manager said he was good enough to play in the Football League, and he had a trial with League Two club Stevenage in October 2016.
+In September 2016, his manager said he was good enough to play in the Football League, and he had a trial with League Two club Stevenage in October 2016.

 Doncaster Rovers

 After the club made an approach for him, May turned professional with Doncaster Rovers (also in League Two) in January 2017, signing a 2 1/2-year contract.
+May made his debut for Doncaster on 14 January 2017, coming on as a substitute against Barnet.
 He scored his first professional goal on 18 February 2017, in a 1–1 home draw with Luton Town.
+Doncaster Rovers went on to secure automatic promotion from League Two at the end of the 2016–17 season, finishing third in the table.
+The club narrowly missed out on the league title, finishing just one point behind champions Portsmouth, having been in contention for first place until the final day of the season.

+On 20 November 2018, May scored four goals in a 7–0 victory over Chorley in an FA Cup first-round replay, his first professional hat-trick.
+Doncaster Rovers finished sixth in League One, qualifying for the play-offs.
+May featured throughout the campaign as Rovers pushed for a second successive promotion.
+Doncaster faced Charlton Athletic in the semi-finals, where they were eliminated over two legs, ending the club’s promotion bid.
+Despite the disappointment, the season marked one of Doncaster’s strongest League One finishes during May’s time at the club.

+In January 2020, May left Doncaster to join Cheltenham Town, ending a three-year spell at the club.
+Across his spell at Doncaster Rovers, May made over 117 appearances in all competitions, scoring 23 goals.